FAQs (Frequently Asked Questions)

 Respondents do not determine the course or scope of a RICO investigation, but they will receive status updates.

 • Anonymous filers.
-Persons who file a complaint or report unlicensed activity but choose not to disclose their identity, or decline to be affiliated with a complaint, will not receive updates on the matter.
+These are persons who file a complaint or report unlicensed activity but choose not to disclose their identity, or decline to be affiliated with a complaint.
+Anonymous filers do not receive updates on the matter.

 Is there an average time for processing a complaint?